How Do We Perform In Everyday Life?

 Case in point: Meet the parents

+Let’s say you’re nervous about meeting your future in-laws.
+What if they don’t like me or think I’m not good enough?
 A few days later, you might run out of damns to give and hype yourself up.
 You know what, screw this.
 I’m just going to be myself!
 If they don’t like me, too bad!

 Yet you’re aware that a bad impression could lead to a potential conflict in your relationship.
 So despite your vows of “authenticity,” you’ll likely adapt to the situation to get that approval as it relates to your social survival.
+This can manifest in a whole bunch of ways.

 You might censor your opinions around them, feign interest in things you don’t give a damn about, or exaggerate the values you have in common.
 Depending on your emotional investment in the role, you might even tell yourself: Wow, this is going better than I thought!